-The incredible Bristlecone Pine—the oldest living organisms in the world—are found here: the area has 18,000 acres of them, one of the largest Bristlecone Pine groves in the Intermountain West.
+The incredible Bristlecone Pine—the oldest living trees in the world—are found throughout Mt.
+Charleston.
+Interestingly enough, this wilderness area contains 18,000 acres of them and is considered to be one of the largest Bristlecone Pine groves in the Intermountain West.
 The Mt.
 Charleston Wilderness Area also is home to 15 endemic wildflower plants as well as the Ponderosa Pine and White Fir, which are home to the Palmer’s Chipmunk — a species exclusive to the Spring Mountains.
 Rocky Mountain Elk also are found here, along with wild horses and burros, desert tortoises, deer, coyote, foxes, bobcats, songbirds, hummingbirds and various birds of prey.

 The Mt.
-Charleston Wilderness Area is an excellent place to relax year-round, but especially during the summer months as temperatures tend to be significantly cooler due to the higher elevation.
+Charleston Wilderness Area is an excellent place to relax year-round, but especially during the summer months as temperatures tend to be significantly cooler due to higher elevations.
 The rugged mountain scenery can be enjoyed with a relaxing drive, a scenic picnic, on the 40 miles of hiking trails, photography opportunities, wildlife viewing, or on the ski slopes.
 The mountain scenery extends across the crest of the Spring Mountains and includes an array of wide canyons and slot canyons, such as Fletcher Canyon, Robber’s Roost, and Mummy and Trough springs.

 Most of the trails in the Spring Mountains are open to horseback riders, although the U.S. Forest Service stresses that the trails are difficult.
 Good day rides include the lower section of the Bristlecone Trail in Lee Canyon as well as the Fletcher Canyon Trail in Kyle Canyon.
-Horseback riders can reach Charleston Peak via the South Loop Trail [also known as the Spring Mountains National Recreation Trail] or the North Loop Trail and Trail Canyon Trail.
+Horseback riders can reach Charleston Peak via the South Loop Trail (also known as the Spring Mountains National Recreation Trail) or the North Loop Trail and Trail Canyon Trail.
 Horses should be in good condition and prepared for high altitude.

 The limestone cliffs of the Spring Mountains towering over the Las Vegas Valley make superb rock-climbing terrain.
-The mountain offers several climbing routes, including Angel Falls, The Hood [one of Mt.
-Charleston’s most popular and developed areas, with four caves and routes up to 5.14], Imagination Wall [with routes from 5.10 and 5.12] and Universal Wall [its ‘Hydra’ route is 5.11+.]
+The mountain offers several climbing routes, including Angel Falls, The Hood (one of Mt.
+Charleston’s most popular and developed areas, with four caves and routes up to 5.14), Imagination Wall (with routes from 5.10 and 5.12) and Universal Wall (its “Hydra” route is 5.11+.)
 YDS: 5.2 – 5.14+ Grade: III-V

 From downtown Las Vegas follow U.S. 95 northbound to a well marked turnoff for State Route 157 West.
 Follow 157 approximately 20 miles into the Spring Mountains National Recreation Area.
-Keep your eyes peeled for free parking areas, and signage about this spectacular high desert recreationalists paradise.
+Keep your eyes peeled for free parking areas, and signage about this spectacular high desert recreationalist’s paradise.
 For more information on the area, or planning your visit, contact the United States Forest Office at (702) 872-5486.